 Jinarc is not recommended for use in children and teenagers, or patients older than

-50 years.
-The effects of Jinarc in people younger than 18 years, or older than 50
+55 years.
+The effects of Jinarc in people younger than 18 years had not been studied,

 Before you take Jinarc